-When you think of reasons to visit Scotland you immediately think of sweeping highland vistas, bustling festivals, castles, lochs, and coos… and the list could go on!
+When you think of reasons to visit Scotland you immediately think of sweeping highland vistas, bustling festivals, castles, lochs, and coos… the list could go on!

 Food may not be one of the things you think of at all.
-The biggest mistake you can make is to assume that all you’ll eat in Scotland is haggis and fried food.
+The biggest mistake you can make though is to assume that all you’ll eat in Scotland is haggis and fried food.
 These are on offer, of course, and often they’re delicious, but Scotland has so much more to offer than these alone.
 We might even venture so far as to call Scotland an emerging “foodie” destination!

 However, there are some Scottish classics that you should watch out for.
 Here’s our list of food and drink that you should look forward to when you visit Scotland, or everything you’re lucky enough to enjoy if you’re a local.

 What would you try first?

 Let’s start with the obvious and potentially most well-known but not necessarily well-liked Scottish dish.
 Haggis is an odd one to those not used to it.
 There’s no getting around the fact that traditionally haggis is made from the liver, heart, and lungs of a sheep, minced and then mixed with suet and oatmeal and seasoned with a selection of spices.
 Then the mixture is packed into a sheep’s stomach and boiled.

 Sound tasty?
 Well actually, it is!